Commercial · Industrial · 5 units and more

 Visual verification of sprinkler systems, alarms, emergency exits, emergency lighting and signage when accessible.
 Specialist verification recommended where appropriate.

 The inspection visually identifies accessible exits, emergency lighting, signage, stairs, guardrails and apparent safety elements.
-It is not a formal fire-safety or regulatory compliance certification.
+It is not a formal fire-safety or specialized regulatory verification.

 📊

-A professional detailed report documenting the building condition that supports your acquisition process and decision-making.
+A professional detailed report documenting the building's apparent condition that supports your acquisition process and decision-making.

 The report documents observable conditions, photos, limitations and recommended specialist verifications.
 It is one component of due diligence and does not replace financial, legal, valuation or environmental analysis.